-More specifically we are looking at low magnification scopes, red dot optics, and any option that has a magnification around the 1x – 5x range.
-These provide the best mix of quick target acquisition and accuracy over distance.
-When we look at the AR15, these are the optics that work best.
+For an AR15 you need a low magnification scope, red dot optics, or any option that has a magnification around the 1x – 5x range.
+These types of products provide the best mix of quick target acquisition and accuracy over long distances.
+As explain throughout this article, these types of optics work best for the AR15.

-Some special attention should be given to mounting hardware considering the variety setups a person may have on their rifle.
-This will also cover some of the accessories available including backup iron sights.
-The idea is to present the entire spectrum of optics selection for your AR15.
+Special attention should be given to mounting hardware considering the variety of setups available.
+You also want to keep in mind the available accessories, including backup iron sights.
+This article will present the entire spectrum of optics available for your AR15.

-If we have done our job well, by the end of this you will have chosen the perfect optic for your needs.
-Or, at a minimum, you will have a good idea of what to look for.
-The few we have selected have been chosen for their value based on budget and quality to serve a variety of uses.
+If we have done our job well, by the end, you will have chosen the perfect optic for your needs.
+Or, at least, you will have a good idea of what to look for.
+The products we review have been chosen for their value based on budget, quality, and versatility.

 - What Makes the Best Scope for an AR15